 I was informed about what this was by some amazing bloggers I met in Chicago back in December.

-They all had one.
+They all had one and I did not.

 Apparently, I should have one?

 How to attach a document to a blog post?

 Why would I ever need to do this?

 So I don’t think you need to worry about me hitting the big time anytime soon.

 And that is just fine with me.